viamrobotics/docs/docs/manage/remotes.md

 ### Configure a sub-part

 You can make a multi-part robot by first configuring one part (which we'll call the "main" part), and then configuring one or more sub-parts.
+The main part will be able to access the resources of its sub-parts.

 Use the parts drop-down menu on the [Viam app](https://app.viam.com) to add a new sub-part: